leonlinsx/minimal-mistakes/_posts/2020-03-04-pace-layer.md

 Infrastructure often can't be funded entirely by commerce, and gets governmental support \[3\].
 Governments allocate capital to fund construction of the systems needed to support the new tech.

 Governments then craft the culture of a country over time.
-Their implicit or explicit incentives shape how society should feel about phone usage, ranging from nonchalence to [mobile game time restrictions.](https://www.scmp.com/news/china/society/article/3036444/chinas-minors-face-new-limits-mobile-games-war-gaming-addiction "china")
+Their implicit or explicit incentives shape how society should feel about phone usage, ranging from nonchalance to [mobile game time restrictions.](https://www.scmp.com/news/china/society/article/3036444/chinas-minors-face-new-limits-mobile-games-war-gaming-addiction "china")

 Culture then nudges nature.
 Given the scale of nature though, we need to be careful what we're disturbing here.